Was the Greco-Persian Wars Manufactured by the Greeks?

 A Lucrative Adventure

 So why did Alexander invade the Persian Empire?
-If you said it was in revenge against the Persians, you are right.
+You are right if you said it was revenge against the Persians.
 But there is another reason— and that was money.
-Alexander invaded Persia not only to get some payback, but also he needed the money and Persia had vast amounts of wealth that could whet his appetite and pay for the armies and debts.
+Alexander invaded Persia not only to get some payback but also because he needed the money.
+Persia had vast wealth that could whet his appetite and pay for the armies and debts.

 Entry of Alexander into Babylon